JasperSoosaar25/clickpackdb-web/README.md

 A clean, community-driven database of **Geometry Dash clickpacks**
 Fast API, clean sounds, cyan vibes ✨

-🌐 **Live site:**
+🌐 **Live website:**
 👉 https://jaspersoosaar25.github.io/clickpackdb-web/

 ---

-## 🚧 Site status
+## 🟢 Site status

-**🟢 Live, but actively being worked on!**
+**LIVE — and actively being improved**

-The website is online and usable right now, but it’s **constantly evolving**.
+The website is **fully live and usable right now**:
-You might see:
+- clickpacks are visible
+- downloads work
+- submissions work
+- the API (`db.json`) is public

+At the same time, this project is **actively being developed**, which means:
-- UI changes
+- the UI may change
-- new features
+- features may be added or adjusted
-- layout tweaks
+- layouts and visuals may be tweaked
-- new clickpacks being added automatically
+- new automation may be introduced

-If something looks slightly different one day — that’s intentional :3
+If something looks different from one day to the next, that’s expected :3

 ---

-## 📦 What this is
+## 📦 What this project does

-- A public clickpack database
+- Hosts a public clickpack database
-- Community submissions via GitHub Issues
+- Accepts community submissions via GitHub Issues
-- Automatic processing & updates
+- Automatically processes and stores clickpacks
+- Re-hosts files directly in this repository
-- One simple API (`db.json`)
+- Exposes everything through a simple JSON API
-- Hosted on GitHub Pages
+- Displays clickpacks on a GitHub Pages website

-Clickpacks are fetched from:
+Clickpacks shown on the site come from:
-- the **official ClickpackDB**
+- the **official ClickpackDB repository**
 - **this repository’s community submissions**

-Both are merged into one clean view on the site ✨
+Both sources are merged into one clean list on the site ✨

 ---